 At the General Chapter of 2012, the School Sisters of Notre Dame made a commitment “to live more simply and sustainably with one another and with all of creation.”

-The Atlantic-Midwest Province responded with four concrete commitments.
-One of them is to advocate for universal access to clean water.
+The Atlantic-Midwest Province responded with four concrete commitments, one of them is our water commitment.
+The Atlantic-Midwest Province is committed to the goal of universal access to clean water.

 What you can do:

 - Consider how your food impacts water use

 AMSSND Canada and Water